edgemoorlf/commagents/DEV_WORKFLOW.md

 # Development Workflow & Environment Setup

-## 🏗️ Current Status: Phase 1 Complete ✅
+## 🏗️ Current Status: Phase 2 Complete (Avatar Manufacturing Workshop) ✅

-Phase 1 Infrastructure Setup is **COMPLETE**.
-All core platform components have been implemented and are ready for testing in an environment with MetaGPT.
+**Phase 2: Avatar Manufacturing Workshop** is **COMPLETE**.
+All avatar system components have been implemented, tested, and are ready for production use.

 ## 🔧 Environment Setup Options